shelarmayuri34-ux/Smoke-Detection-System-Project/README.md

  [Firebase Database Telegram](firebase_database_telegram(op).jpeg).

  Description:
- -Firebase Realtime Database stores the smoke level, risk level, timestamp, and action taken.
+ - Firebase Realtime Database stores the smoke level, risk level, timestamp, and action taken.
- -If the owner did not acknowledge within 60 seconds in blynk app then telegram notification automatically send to the the neighbour.
+ - If the owner did not acknowledge within 60 seconds in blynk app then telegram notification automatically send to the the neighbour.